Conservative Formula Investing: Criticism of Conservative Formula

 While these critical points are relevant, out-of-sample tests can help falsify or verify the results of the original study.
 To this end, the Conservative Formula has been applied to other markets – such as the Chinese-A share and Indian equity markets – and exhibited strong results.
 For the US, the pre-sample evidence also reflects robust results for the period from January 1866 to December 1928.
 Moreover, the post-publication results are positive despite the underperformance experienced in 2020.
 But since this accounts for a relatively short period, no strong and final conclusions can be drawn.

+Comparison to other Investing Formulas

+A 2024 study evaluates the formula for the U.S. market from 1963 to 2022 and compares it with the performance of the Magic Formula, F-Score, and Acquirer's Multiple.
+The study finds that all four formulas generate significant raw and risk-adjusted returns, primarily by providing efficient exposure to well-established style factors.
+However, no single formula consistently outperforms across all performance metrics.
+The Acquirer's Multiple achieves the highest returns for top decile portfolios, the Conservative Formula leads in CAPM alpha and return spread, and the Magic Formula exhibits the highest remaining alpha after adjusting for common factors.